-October 23, 2017.
-NASA Earth Sciences announced the winning projects for the ROSES A.50 GEO Work Programme solicitation award.
-The “Laying the foundations of the Pole-to-Pole Marine Biodiversity Observation Network (P2P MBON) of the Americas” was one of 32 funded programs.
+In October 2017, NASA announced the winning projects for the ROSES A.50 Group on Earth Observations (GEO) Work Programme solicitation.
+The MBON Pole to Pole effort - “Laying the foundations of the Pole-to-Pole Marine Biodiversity Observation Network of the Americas” - was one of 32 funded programs.

 The effort engages AmeriGEOSS member countries to collect biological measurements using common methodologies and to share knowledge on a continental scale.
 P2P MBON will supports groups in the American continent and small island developing states to: develop and document best practices associated with marine biodiversity observations, including methods for data collection and data management, while allowing flexibility to ensure national needs are addressed; enhance coordination of data collection within and between nations; integrate biodiversity data collection with physical and biogeochemical observations; and evaluate status and trends of marine biodiversity and ecosystems.